Amnesia Poem by (TPAC) Alexander Coppedge

 An issue developed among them, prevailing in a huge disagreement, drastically promoting actions that held some serious consequences: creating this heaven, dividing this once whole family.

-This heaven was intended to be a prison which held a portion of the family, restricting one segment of the host from the other, placing them within a smaller area of the darkness and the state of the light to live.
+This heaven was intended to be a prison which held a portion of the family, restricting one segment of the host from the other, dividing them within a smaller area of the darkness and the state of the light to live.

 COMMENTS OF THE POEM